School of Law, Gender and Media & Centre for the Study of Colonialism, Empire and International Law

 International Law occupies a central place in the SOAS School of Law and the SOAS School of Law occupies a central place in the wider international law community in London and internationally.
 The School of Law is home to the Centre for the study of Colonialism, Empire and International Law (CCEIL) – a hub for inter-disciplinary collaboration and research on international law and its historical and contemporary relationship to colonialism and empire.

-Why you
+Why you?

-Please note that the LLM is restricted to applicants who hold an UK law degree or international equivalent.
-If you do not hold a law degree but are interested in pursuing a master’s degree in law at SOAS, please see details of our masters programmes.
+Please note that the LLM is open to applicants from different disciplines and is not restricted to applicants who hold an UK law degree or international equivalent.

 Global Partnerships

-This programme can be offered as part of a dual LLM degree with University of Bergen.
+This programme can be offered as part of a dual LLM degree with a number of our partnering Universities.

 Structure